Iniyavale: Production

 Malayalam actress Manju Warrier was initially attached to the project but later opted out.
 Kausalya was expected to replace her, though later Suvaluxmi was cast.
 The cancellation of Prabhu's other film Nanba Nanba meant that he was able to clear his schedule to shoot for Iniyavale during March 1998.

 Soundtrack

-The film score and the soundtrack were composed by Deva, with lyrics written by Seeman, Arivumathi, Jeevan, Punniyar and Thamarai.
+The soundtrack was composed by Deva.
+The film marks lyricist Thamarai's debut in Tamil cinema.

+Reception

+D. S. Ramanujam of The Hindu wrote, "It is a fusion of poetic narration and human drama in which director Seeman succeeds fairly well".